Alternatives to Plastic Water Bottles

 Sizes range from 12 to 64 ounces, and some examples of the cool colors are ocean blue, bright red, and brushed stainless steel.
 These bottles fit in the cup holder of your car and are dishwasher safe.

 This slightly upscale stainless steel, nontoxic bottle is available at boutique-y stores.
 Search on the earthlust site for the nearest retail store, or purchase online.
 The founder, Allison, wanted a bottle that was safe and pure for her new baby.
 Allison even creates some of the designs herself.
 The understated designs include a ginko leaf, silver crow, green parsley, and more.

 2) Portable Water Filtration

 Katahdin Extra Water Purifier Bottle

 This water bottle does more than filter water, it purifies.
 Serious hikers, climbers, and backpackers recommend the Katahdin.
 Just fill up this bottle with water ... and the iodine resin and activated charcoal cartridge under the cap purifies the water.
 The Katahdin Extream gets rid of lead, bacteria, and pesticides.
 Use this when you are hiking, biking, or traveling internationally and you want to ensure your drinking water is safe.
 Each filter provides 128 refills of the 26 ounce bottle.

 The Water Filter Straw

-Its name may conjure up images of the apocalypse, but think how handy this thing is-it's a straw!
-Put away your conspicuous water bottle and use the straw to purify water in restaurants or hotels, for camping, hiking, and fishing.
+Its name may conjure up images of the apocalypse, but think how handy this thing is -- it's a straw!
+Put away your conspicuous water bottle and use the straw to purify water in restaurants or hotels, or when you're camping, hiking, and fishing.
 Use it like a regular straw.
-It takes out all the bad stuff-- chlorine, heavy metals, pesticides, arsenic, mercury, carcinogens, bacteria, and viruses.
+It takes out all the bad stuff -- chlorine, heavy metals, pesticides, arsenic, mercury, carcinogens, bacteria, and viruses.
 Available at www.cabelas.com.